ondrovic/ollama-git-commit/CONTRIBUTING.md

 The staging script (`bun stage`) will:

+- Run tests to ensure code quality
-- Format your code
+- Format your code with Prettier
-- Fix any linting issues
+- Fix any linting issues with ESLint
+- Build type declarations with `bun run build:types`
-- Stage all files
+- Stage all files for commit
 - _(No longer manages version numbers - this is handled by the release script)_

 ## Project Structure